Tour of Tenerife & El Teide

 Day 1: The Classic Climbs of the South

-This spectacular bit of road meanders its way up the side of the volcano through a series of vertical cuttings that have been hewn out of the solidified volcanic ash.
-After lunch in Vilaflor you have the tricky decision of whether to relax on the hotel terrace with a beer or to head back out on the bike for some more sunshine km!
+Eventually, you get to Granadilla and the start of the TF-21 climb to Vilaflor.
+This spectacular bit of road meanders its way up the volcanic cone of the island through a series of vertical cuttings that have been hewn out of the solidified ash.
+After lunch in Vilaflor, you’re faced with a tricky decision: relax on the hotel terrace or head out for some more cycling, by taking in another loop which includes the steeper TF-565 climb.

 Classic route: 47km with 1100m ascent [ride profile]